Written by: Nicole Kitchener

 Not long after, the newbie rider was “sitting on the fence eyeing up my horses,” recalls McKinty.
 “She came into the house and said she would like to try and jump Beauty.
 I told her Beauty was not broke to ride and it would take some time to train her.
 I had other horses that were trained, some even trained for jumping, but she seemed set on Beauty.”

 Fuselli came to McKinty’s farm to see if there might be an appropriate mount for her young student.
-She chose Beauty as well and the pasture ornament was shipped to Eastwood to become a riding horse.
-Fuselli’s oldest daughter Sarah started Beauty, training her for about five to six months before Kamryn took over the ride.
+She chose Beauty Queen as well and the pasture ornament was shipped to Eastwood to become a riding horse.
+Fuselli’s oldest daughter Sarah started training Beauty Queen for about five to six months before Kamryn took over the ride.

 A Rodeo, Sometimes